Change the page background in Pages for iCloud

 You can add an image, a solid color, or a gradient (two colors that blend into one another) to the background of a page.

-In a word-processing document, changing the page background changes the background of all pages in the same section.
-To change just one page, make that page its own section and then change its background.
+In a word-processing document, changing one page’s background changes the background of all pages in the same section.
+To change only one page, make that page its own section, then change its background.

 Do one of the following:

 In a word-processing document: Open the Document sidebar, then click the Section tab at the top.

 In page layout document: Open the Format sidebar, then click the page background so that nothing is selected (Page appears at the top of the sidebar).